Assembling your view…

 Bengaluru vs Hyderabad in 2026: cost index 132 vs 110, rent ₹25,000 vs ₹18,000, income ₹8,50,000 vs ₹6,80,000, QoL 50 vs 53.

 Let's cut to what actually matters here.
-Bengaluru stands out as the top-ranked city in this analysis.
-With a cost index of 132 and median income of ₹8,50,000, it offers competitive value despite costs slightly above the national median.
+Bengaluru has a cost index of 132 — 39 points above the India national average of 93.
+Median income is ₹8,50,000 with rent at ₹25,000/month, putting the rent-to-income ratio at 35%.
 This combination is rare — and valuable.

-On quality of life, Hyderabad leads with a composite score of 53/100 — reflecting its safety (60), healthcare (78), and walkability (48) metrics.
+On quality of life, Bengaluru scores a composite score of 50/100 — reflecting its safety (58), healthcare (82), and walkability (55) metrics.
 Zooming out, affordability and QoL don't always move in the same direction, and India is a good example of that tension.

-The country average QoL score is 57/100.
-Bengaluru leads with 50/100, reflecting its safety, healthcare access, walkability, and green space.
+The Karnataka region of average QoL score is 52/100.
+Bengaluru leads with 50/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.